Updated: Jun 2

 Make sure this person is someone you trust to help you with your social media detox.
 You want the person you choose to be someone who won't tempt you with further online use.

 Your family members can offer support in a variety of ways, from holding you accountable to distracting you with other things to do.

-Spend time with them and notice the positive impact on your well-being as well as on your relationship.
-The positive effects are endless.
+Spend time with them and notice the positive impact on your well-being, as well as on your relationship.
+The positive effects of a social media detox are endless.

 14. Engage on Purpose